Sunday, October 28, 2018

 The sisters persevered, as Catholic sisters always do.
 Within a decade, they had consecutively opened schools for local white children, local African-American children, and local Cuban girls.
 Each group was in a separate school because of segregation laws.
 Students of all colors followed the same curriculum and were taught by many of the same teachers.

 After 115 years of service, the sisters left Key West in 1983.
-Their legacy remains, though, in the parish, the school, and in the descendants of the hundreds of youth they taught in a Key West that, today, has almost become a parody of itself.
+Their legacy remains, though, in the parish, the school, church and in the descendants of the hundreds of youth they taught.
+What doesn't remain is the distinct character of Key West.
+Today, the island is almost a parody of itself.

 No comments: